Insurance shield and document icons on a dark navy background

 Professional cover pages are available with any subscriber account.
 Include your agency name, direct callback number, claim number, and the matter being addressed.
 The cover page template guide has formats that work for insurance correspondence.

-For health insurance workflows involving PHI, FaxDrop uses Sinch for fax transmission with a Business Associate Agreement in place.
-Documents are encrypted during transmission and not stored after delivery.
+For health insurance workflows involving PHI, FaxDrop uses a fax carrier with a signed BAA.
+Broader vendor BAA coverage remains under review.
+Request current documentation before sending protected health information.
 See the HIPAA compliance guide for full details.

 Common Insurance Fax Workflows